 Northwestern Minnesota Mountain Bike Trails

 Many of the most popular mountain bike destinations in Northwestern Minnesota can be found in state parks and forests.
 This area offers more twists and turns and a greater chance to come across wildlife while rolling down a hill or along a hard-packed singletrack.
-While the trails may not be as well developed, they have more of a wilderness experience.

 Lake Bemidji State Park: 5 miles